Alice Schwarzer: Biography and positions

 With her PorNo campaign, started in 1987, she advocated the banning of pornography in Germany, arguing that pornography violates the dignity of women, constitutes a form of media violence against them, and contributes to misogyny and physical violence against women.
 The ongoing campaign has not been met with much success.

 From 1992 to 1993, Schwarzer was host of the TV show Zeil um Zehn on German TV channel Hessischer Rundfunk.
 With her frequent appearances in German TV talk shows, she has become an institution on German television in all matters related to feminism.

 When EMMA changed to bimonthly release in 1993, she continued to write an increasing number of books, among them one about Petra Kelly and Gert Bastian, called Eine tödliche Liebe (Deadly Love), and biographies of Romy Schneider and Marion Dönhoff.
 In total, she has released 19 books as a writer, and 21 as publisher, as of 2014.

 Regarding prostitution in Germany, she campaigned against the law of 2002 that fully legalized brothels.
 She views prostitution as violence against women, and favors laws like those in Sweden, where the sale of sexual acts is legal, but their purchase is not.

-In 2002, in the program Unsere Besten, she was voted the greatest living German, and the 23rd-greatest overall.
 She published an autobiography, Lebenslauf (Curriculum vitae), in 2011.

 She has been highly critical of political Islamism and the position of women in Islam; she favors prohibitions against women in public schools or other public settings wearing the hijab, which she considers a symbol of oppression.
-She has warned of a creeping Islamicization of Europe, which, in her opinion, would lead to an erosion of human rights, especially women's rights.
+She is also a believer in the Eurabia conspiracy theory, a conspiracy theory popular among far-right activists and neo-nazis.

 She has written in favor of the continued legality of circumcision of male children.

 In June 2018, Schwarzer married her long-time life and business partner Bettina Flitner.

-Her most recent book, "Transsexualität.
+Her most recent book, Transsexualität.
 Was ist eine Frau?
 Was ist ein Mann?
-Eine Streitschrift."
-(2022), repeats the unresearched claim that transness is trending and advocates for transexclusive policies and institutionalised transphobia; Emma the magazine has since begun publishing transphobic content as well.
+Eine Streitschrift (2022), she claims that transgender people, which she calls "transgenderism", are a trend and advocates for retaining protections exclusively for cisgender women.
+For this, she has been criticised as transphobic.

+Furthermore, she claims that transgender people are homosexual people that do not want to be homosexual and promotes the rapid-onset gender dysphoria theory, which has been widely criticized for being scientifically unsupported.

+She has also been called a TERF for these reasons.

-In February 2023 she and Sahra Wagenknecht organised a petition against the delivery of weapons to Ukraine.
+In February 2023, she and Sahra Wagenknecht wrote the Manifest für Frieden (lit.
+'Manifesto for peace'), a petition against the delivery of weapons to Ukraine.